your description goes here

 However not all clumping litters are the same so always read the information on the litter bag and take guidance to how often the litter should be entirely changed and if it is suitable for all ages of cat and kitten.

-Also try not to use a scented cat litter.
+Also try not to use a scented cat litter when toilet training cats.
 It might make your house smell nice but your cat may find it very off putting.
 Most of the cat litters have odour neutralisers in them, which do not have a smell in themselves but take away any cat urine etc smells.

 See our page on different types of litter and trays to find the one that will suit your cat and it's environment the best.